 Many of the models that we have described belong as well to a more restricted class of problems that (confusingly) are also known as "network linear programs."
 In modeling terms, the variables of a network LP must represent flows on the arcs of a network, and the constraints must be only of two types: bounds on the flows along the arcs, and limits on flow out minus flow in at the nodes.
-A more technical way to say the same thing is that each variable of a network linear program must appear in at most two constraints (aside from lower or upper bounds on the variables), such that the variable has a coefficient of +1 in at most one constraint.
+A more technical way to say the same thing is that each variable of a network linear program must appear in at most two constraints (aside from lower or upper bounds on the variables), such that the variable has a coefficient of +1 in at most one constraint, and a coefficient of -1 in at most one constraint.